-Rodney Rothwell is a registered patent attorney who focuses on US and foreign patent preparation and prosecution, client counseling, and portfolio strategy and management.
-Mr. Rothwell has represented clients in a wide range of technologies with a focus on medical devices; biotechnology; nanotechnology; integrated circuit design and manufacture; networking and data protocols; software; cloud computing; security-related technologies; autonomous vehicle control systems; energy storage systems; navigation systems; and consumer electronic devices and applications.
+Rodney Rothwell is a registered patent attorney who focuses on US and foreign patent preparation and prosecution; post grant proceedings both domestic and foreign; opinions concerning patentability, invalidity, non-infringement, prior user rights, and freedom to operate, IP due diligence, and IP portfolio strategy and management.
+Mr. Rothwell has represented clients in a wide range of technologies with a focus on medical devices; bioinformatics; data analysis systems including machine learning techniques and streaming data analysis; cloud computing and data storage solutions; data security-related technologies; energy storage systems; and consumer electronic devices and applications.

 Prior to joining the firm, Mr. Rothwell was an associate in both the McLean office of a Virginia IP boutique firm and the Alexandria office of a large Virginia IP boutique firm where his areas of practice included patent preparation and prosecution, client counseling, and opinions.
 Prior to launching his legal career, Mr. Rothwell worked as a Medical Technologist for Quest Diagnostics.

 Representing a Fortune 500 global technology and specialty materials company in multiple IPRs for patents relating to the manufacture of acetic acid.